cmumby/csrgen/readme.md

 ## Setting up script as a terminal command

-run the following command to add the script to your path variable.
+run the following command from the project's directory to add the script to your path variable.
 This wil enable tthe use the command `csrgen`

 ```bash
 mkdir -p ~/scripts